AimanZaharin/mad-project/README.md

 - The Home Page includes:
   - The books that are currently trending.
   - **Search Bar** – Allows users to search for books by title or keyword.
-  - **Navigation Bar** – Provides access to different sections of the app (Home, Books, Favourites, Profile).
+  - **Navigation Bar** – Provides access to different sections of the app (Home, Books, Favourites, Settings).

 <br>